BlackAndWhiteCarnage/Mrs.Sikorka/README.md

 ### About Project

-Whole project is a simple website for Mrs.Ewelina, she's pretty good in influencer marketing and products photography.
-That's why offer her my help after seeing that she has only her Instagram page.
+Whole project is a simple website for Mrs. Ewelina, she's pretty good in influencer marketing and products photography.
+That's why offered her my help after I've saw that she has only her Instagram page.

 <br />